 15. Get a new strap!

 So, I hope that was more useful than confusing!
-And leave any questions in the comments below… You can find the Olympus Pen E-PL7 online here.
-Read my introduction to it here) or update to the new Pen E-PL8 – find out all you need to know about the new model here.
+And leave any questions in the comments below… You can still find the Olympus Pen E-PL7 online here (Read my introduction to it here) or update to the new Pen E-PL8 – find out all you need to know about the new model here.
 Also check out my Pen In Practice posts, also here in the Photography section.

 Stylonylon is a UK Olympus ambassador